ricardorauber/SwiftDatabase/README.md

 ## SwiftDatabase

 Databases are really important in many kinds of apps.
 There are already many different solutions out there with incredible capabilities such as cloud synchronization.
 Why I made this framework then?
-Well, in many projects I have used Realm, COreData and SQLite, for instance, but all of them need some customization in the code that will increase dependency.
-I have always thought on building a database that my code will not even know that it is a database, it would think that it is just a new kind of set or dictionary.
+Well, in many projects I have used Realm, CoreData and SQLite, for instance, but all of them need some customization in the code that increase dependency.
+I have always thought on building a database where my code will not even know that it is a database, it would think that it is just a new kind of set or dictionary.
 But I know that showing some code is better than large texts, so let's dig into it.

 ## Setup